 NoCopyAttribute

 The NoCopy attribute can be applied to structs and is applied to public facing locked resource objects.
 When a local variable of a type annotated with this attribute is obtained via a method that annotates its return value with the UsingMandatory attribute, rules forbidding copy assignment and passing by value become active.
 These rules are a partial fix to Bug 92.

+ReportWhiteListLocationsAttribute

+This is intended to be applied to a class or struct, on a temporary basis, to trigger the DotNetVault_ReportWhiteLists analyzer rule.
+This will trigger a warning containing the path of the whitelists used by the static analyzer.
+This is intended to be a convenience feature: on some systems, these files may be hard to find.

 Known Flaws and Limitations